 At some point in all of our lives, things become painful.
 Nobody is immune to difficulties and challenges.
 We are who we are because of our family makeup, everything that we have seen, lost, experienced and gone through until now.
-Some people have had very traumatic pasts and it is easier to identify where problems began.
+Some people have had very traumatic pasts and painful losses and it is easier to identify where problems began.
 For others it’s difficult to pinpoint what is holding you back, but all you know is that you want things to change and need some help.
 Whatever you are going through, you don’t have to deal with it alone.
 By looking courageously and carefully at your life alongside another person gives you the opportunity to work things out in a way that isn’t always possible alone or even with people close to you.
 You can develop better, healthier strategies to cope with your emotions and the things that are happening to you now.

 Many people are reluctant to start therapy because of the misconception that you’ll be forced to talk about things you don’t feel ready for or to re-open difficult past experiences you’d rather put behind you.
 This is the opposite of what good therapy is about.
 Therapy can only work when it is collaborative.
 You are in control of how much you choose to say and when.